near/core-contracts/lockup/README.md

 When the transfer poll is resolved, it returns the timestamp when it was resolved and it's used as the beginning of the lockup period.

-Once all tokens are unlocked (including vesting) and transfers are enabled, the owner can add a full access key to the account.
+Once all tokens are unlocked, everything is vested, and transfers are enabled, the owner can add a full access key to the account.
 This will allow the owner to turn this account into a regular account, claim the remaining tokens, and remove the contract or delete the account.